sourcegraph/sourcegraph-public-snapshot/doc/dev/typescript/patterns.md

 Subscriptions don't just accept other Subscriptions, they accept arbitrary cleanup functions to be run on unsubscription, so this pattern can also be used to clean up non-RxJS resources or listeners.

-Example of what this pattern typically looks like in a React component:
+Example of what this pattern typically looks like in a React class component:

 ```ts
 class MyComponent extends React.Component {